GuillaumeGSO/MotorQuotationLab/README.md

 Some of the features asked are not exactly what i wanted them to be (see you at next sprint ?)

+:warning: everything should be fine on the Mac, problems detected with Windows

 ## Installation
 - Download or clone this repository
 - open a shell with python installed
 - go to the project's root (where this REAME.md file is)
 - set your virtual env if needed
-- run "pip insall -r requirement.txt" or equivallent on your system
+- run "pip install -r requirement.txt" or equivallent on your system
 - if the provided database is working, no need to do thoses steps :
   - create a superuser : python manage.py createsuperuser
   - initialise the models : python manage.py makemigrations